enajx/Embodied_AI/README.md

 #### What's missing in AI?

-* Phyisical: Things that we can touch are easier to understand and to connect with
+* Physical: Things that we can touch are easier to understand and to connect with
 * [Tools](http://cognimates.me) to make it **accessible**: The best way to understand and demystify a new technology is to explore it and build it.
 * Personality: Interacting with standardised systems may produce alienation, an organically perceived personality might help prevent this.
 * Emotional: